Skip to main content

 Educators in Pilot Schools will receive direct training, professional development, coaching, and resources so that they can re-orient their instructional cultures and assessment practices in ways that are responsive to diverse learning communities and engaging for educators and students alike.
 NYSED will also support professional learning providers in assisting Pilot School leaders to develop school transition plans and budgets that will support this work in a sustainable way.

 Professional learning providers will work in partnership with NYSED staff to provide technical assistance and professional learning to PLAN Pilot Schools, Mentor Schools, and Networks, through the operation of Technical Assistance Centers (TACs).
-Pursuant to a Request for Proposals process, NYSED intends to award contracts in Fall 2023 for professional learning providers to operate the TACs.
+Pursuant to a Request for Proposals process, NYSED awarded contracts in early 2024 for professional learning providers to operate the TACs.

 What Will Be Required of Pilot Schools?